TWiedemann/CubicJordanMatrixAlg/README.md

 This collection of GAP files allows basic symbolic computation in free multiplicative conic alternative algebras (over free commutative rings, that is, polynomial rings).
 In other words, it provides a framework to prove that certain identities hold in any multiplicative conic alternative algebra over any commutative ring by deriving these identities from a set of known identities in such objects.
-It also supports similar computations in the Lie algebra and the group of automorphisms that are constructed in the preprint \[DMW25\] "Name" (arXiV link) from an arbitrary multiplicative conic alternative algebra.
+It also supports similar computations in the Lie algebra and the group of automorphisms that are constructed in the preprint \[DMW25\] *Cubic norm pairs and $G_2$- and $F_4$-graded groups and Lie algebras* (TODO: arXiv link) from an arbitrary multiplicative conic alternative algebra.
 It cannot prove any such identity (which seems to be a hopeless task), but it is powerful enough to prove all identities that are needed in \[DMW25\].

 # Installation